 Filing your unemployment application in Pennsylvania is not a straight forward process.
 Set aside some time to understand the process before you apply for PA unemployment benefits.
-This guide explains the eligibility criteria, and the process to to file for unemployment compensation.
+This guide explains the eligibility criteria, and the process to file for unemployment compensation.

 Eligibility Criteria for Claiming PA Unemployment Benefits

 In general, you cannot get benefits if you have quit the job voluntarily.
-In other words, you must have unemployed by no fault of your own.
+In other words, you must have been unemployed by no fault of your own.
 If you had to quit your job due to unfavourable conditions, you might qualify, but the state unemployment office will make a determination on case by case basis.

 To get benefits, you must also be actively looking for work.
 If you are disabled you may not be eligible.
 Check if you can get disability insurance in that situation.
 Additionally, your previous job must have earned income sufficient to cover your living expenditure.
 So that means part-time work conditions do not meet the requirements.

 You should file your application with PA Unemployment Insurance agency as soon as possible.
 While the State allows you to file a claim by telephone, the preferred method is over the Internet which gets you faster response and less wait time.
 When you file a claim, you will have to give important details, such as residence address, employment history etc. Make sure you give thorough and true information.
 Otherwise your claims may get delayed unnecessarily.

 Watch this video to know if you are eligible to obtain unemployment benefits